Yes, Men Need Estrogen Too. Here's Why

 Some medical conditions are associated with changes in estrogen, including various cancers and autoimmune disorders.
 And so are certain medications.

-Testing for An Estrogen Imbalance
+Testing for High or Low Estrogen

 You can test for an estrogen imbalance via Hone’s at-home analysis.
 It’s as easy as pricking your finger and mailing the sample to an accredited lab to get accurate results and a consultation from a board-certified physician.
 Your primary care doctor can also test your estrogen levels.

-If a test shows you have an estrogen imbalance, simple lifestyle and diet changes may help.
-Managing your weight, eating a healthy diet, and limiting alcohol consumption can help you balance out your hormones.
 Red meat and dairy may contribute to an increase in estrogen levels, according to a few studies, so it may be wise to eat these in moderation.
 But more research is needed to determine which foods may raise or lower estrogen.

-Sometimes estrogen imbalances in men need medical treatment, which will vary depending on the cause of your estrogen imbalance.
+Sometimes high estrogen requires medical treatment.
 For example, when excess estrogen causes symptoms such as breast enlargement or tenderness, testosterone replacement therapy can often help.
-In other cases, estrogen excess is treated with medications called aromatase inhibitors, which stop testosterone from metabolizing into estrogen.

 The Bottom Line